phasath/b2w-starwars-challenge/README.md

 ### Tests

-All the routes are tested and there's also a coverage report.
+All the routes are tested and there's also a coverage report.htmlcov

 # Instalation